sharkzxo/steam_inj/README.md

 [![Windows](https://img.shields.io/badge/platform-Windows-0078d7.svg?style=plastic)](https://en.wikipedia.org/wiki/Microsoft_Windows)

 ## Information
-* This program is free to use tool, it is using the crashhandler.dll method.
+* This program is free to use tool, it is using the crashhandler.dll method (undetected)
 * This could be patched in the future, at this moment this works well.
 * This program was created thanks to public information.
 * It is automatized and doesnt have any issues.